section-engineering-education/engineering-education/content/authors/popoola-tunde/index.md

 title: Popoola Tunde Malik
 type: authors
 ---

-Popoola Tunde malik Software Engineer & Technical writer, with focus in solving real life problem with Technology by creating AI powered web-based System.
+Popoola Tunde malik is a software engineer & technical writer whose focus is on solving real-life problems using technology by creating AI-powered web-based systems.